1977 Volkswagen Polo: Retro Road Test.

 Volkswagen Polo L RRT

-While the Polo’s small dimensions and light controls make seemingly make it easy to drive, some may find the lack of power steering and low gearbox ratios a little tiresome.
-However, despite its limited power, the engine isn’t short on torque.
-The Polo feels quite brisk and keeps up with modern traffic.
+While the Polo’s small dimensions and light controls make it easy to drive, some may find the lack of power steering and low gearbox ratios a little tiresome.
+Yet despite its limited power, the engine isn’t short on torque.
+The Polo feels quite brisk and will keep up with modern traffic.
 Just be wary of those dead-feeling brakes.

 Although not standard when new, most Mk1 Polos will have a radio of some description fitted, which may make the driving experience more relaxing.